 - Boys & Girls Clubs of Fresno County Educate and Inspire Fresno Youth This program will provide afterschool enrichment programs to 950 young people living in low-income, high-crime neighborhoods in East, West, and Central Fresno and Pinedale.
 The organization will provide programs that help girls and boys develop and adopt a healthy attitude and lifestyle; develop academic, behavioral, and social skills through homework completion, learning activities, and tutoring; and support and guide teens in setting career goals and hands-on work experience. - Central Valley Justice Coalition Youth Advocacy and Mentorship Program Central Valley Justice Coalition's (CVJC) Youth Advocacy and Mentorship Program engages and supports youth with greater risk factors for human trafficking and exploitation to prevent them from becoming victims, through a combination of 1-on-1 mentorship, education, individual support, and group programs.
 CVJC is a certified provider of three anti-human trafficking curriculums, in addition to these tools, training, and resources developed over more than a decade of fighting trafficking in the Central Valley.
-CVJC advocates equip young people with tools to recognize traffickers and help them access resources to keep them and their communities safe. - Chinatown Fresno Foundation The Pop-Up Project The Pop-Up Project is a new component of the Chinatown Open for Business initiative.
-It specifically targets entrepreneurs with an idea and helps them develop that into a business through offering a physical location for six months rent-free and provides - Highway City Development Corporation Moving Beyond COVID: Health and Wellness Access to Care West of 99
+CVJC advocates equip young people with tools to recognize traffickers and help them access resources to keep them and their communities safe.

+• Chinatown Fresno Foundation - The Pop-Up Project

+The Pop-Up Project is a new component of the Chinatown Open for Business initiative.
+It specifically targets entrepreneurs with an idea and helps them develop that into a business through offering a physical location for six months rent-free and provides accompanying workshops on business concepts.

-The Highway City Development Corporation (HCDD) project has a health and wellness focus primarily towards making sure children, youth, and families are healthy and well by coordinating, marketing, and hosting health and wellness clinics that keep children in school; sports physicals clinics that also have a wellness focus and family support; and youth mentorship that focuses on mental health and positive interactions.
+Highway City Development Corporation - Moving Beyond COVID: Health and Wellness Access to Care West of 99 school; sports physicals clinics that also have a wellness focus and family support; and youth mentorship that focuses on mental health and positive interactions.
 The partners include Central Unified, Valley Childrens, Fresno County Office of Ed Mobile Health, UCSF, and InsideOut Mentors as well as support from Anthem and CalViva.
 HCCD coordinates and provides these services in a safe, trusted environment that is open to all.
 There are also monthly wellness clinics, outreach, health education, and mentoring opportunities that will be held at the Teague Resource Center, open to all families West of Highway 99 and Central Unified School District.